LimeSlime888/owot-funbox/README.md

 ## stickPlat.js*
 I made this script originally for exploring canvas like a platformer, but now it's been repurposed for OWoT Story Mode!
 Development version of this script will be kept private, though.
 You can change the stickman palette, like fastStickman.js.
+## sounds.js
+This script adds sound effects to OWoT such as when you \/warp, when a message is received, when you use a client command, and when you connect to a world using \/warp.
+You can adjust the volume of these sound effects in the Menu with the mediumvioletred slider.